 In collaborative divorce, parents often commit to return to the collaborative team if they get stuck and can’t agree about important decisions for their children.
 Therefore, they may express this commitment in their collaborative marital settlement agreements.

-In your collaborative marital settlement agreement, your lawyer, your collaborative team, and you might consider if language like this might work for your family:
+In your collaborative marital settlement agreement, consider if language like this might work for your family:

 RETURN TO COLLABORATIVE PROCESS: Before seeking relief in court, we will attempt to resolve any disagreements, disputes, and conflicts pertaining to this Agreement by returning to the collaborative process or by attending mediation.
 If the collaborative process or mediation is unsuccessful, either of us will give the other ten (10) days’ written notice of intent to file this Agreement with the Court for enforcement, modification, or contempt.
 The cost of post-judgment collaboration, mediation, or other dispute resolution shall be apportioned based on our pro rata share of net income.

 In your Parenting Plan, your collaborative lawyer, the team, and you might consider and agree to language like this: